 Add in animal experiences

 If there’s one thing that makes camping with toddlers a lot more memorable, its picking places where there is a lot of wildlife.
 Toddlers love animals, and if you can camp near kangaroo’s, birds, cattle, sheep or what ever it may be, they will have a ball.
-Farm stays in particular are amazing for this, especially if they get to see the natural workings of a farm.
+Farm stays in WA in particular are amazing for this, especially if they get to see the natural workings of a farm.

 Oliver has seen more animals already than a lot of Australian’s would have, and he loves nothing more than watching and spending time with them.
 There’s a great camp site in Margaret River with a friendly Donkey that walks from camp to camp, and the young kids love it.